SpareRoom Stories: Flippin' good flatmates

-From their shared kitchen, Griddle was born – a range of nutritious (and tasty) pancakes, created from scratch by the former flatmates.
-There are currently three flavours in the range, and it's set to make its way into stores very soon.
+From their shared kitchen, Griddle was born – a range of better-for-you, frozen bakery products, created from scratch by the former flatmates.
+The range started with pancakes and now includes toaster waffles, and are soon to launch croissants.

 So just how did flatsharing lead to flipping pancakes?
-I chatted with the girls to get the whole story.
+We chatted with the girls to get the whole story

 So first of all – how did you come across SpareRoom in the first place?

 Sophie: I'd been living in other rooms for a while (that I'd found on the site), but got to a place where I wanted to do my own thing and live somewhere I was really happy with.
 I decided to find my own place and then find a flatmate for it on SpareRoom – I felt I'd get more control over who I lived with, and could be a little more picky.

 And that's when Ella came along!
 I got it down to two people.
 The other person was pretty headstrong and I knew she'd be a safe choice, even if we wouldn't necessarily be friends.
 But then Ella came in like a whirlwind!
 She came in with LOADS of peanut butter in tow (owing to her job at Pip & Nut), and I just thought 'Well this could be interesting...'